Tomerg91/Lumea/memory-bank/activeContext.md

 - Developing with both online and poor-connectivity scenarios in mind
 - Ensuring proper TypeScript configuration for React components
 - Using targeted ESLint overrides in `.eslintrc.json` to handle specific file types (e.g., configs, declarations) and rule exceptions (`require`, `namespace`, `empty-interface`).
+- Choosing `Record<string, unknown>` over `any` for dynamic object properties to maintain type safety while allowing flexibility.
+- Using type assertions with `as unknown as` pattern when dealing with external libraries or APIs that don't have precise TypeScript definitions.
+- Using proper type checking with optional chaining (`?.`) instead of non-null assertions (`!`) to prevent potential runtime errors.

 Important patterns and preferences: